The English phrasal verb TAKE OUT has the following meanings:

 - Let me take you out to dinner some time.

-(transitive – informal) to kill or disable a person or destroy a place.
+(transitive – informal) to kill or disable a person or destroy a place or other target.

 - The sniper took out many soldiers before his hiding place was discovered.

 Take out – Summary Chart